UnseenWizzard/git_training/README.md

 Now we want to grab a _Remote Repository_ and put what's in it onto your machine.

-I'd suggest we use this one ([https://github.com/UnseenWizzard/git_training.git](https://github.com/UnseenWizzard/git_training.git) if for some reason you're not already reading this on github).
+I'd suggest we use this one ([https://github.com/UnseenWizzard/git_training.git](https://github.com/UnseenWizzard/git_training.git) if you're not already reading this on github).

-> To to that I can use `git clone https://github.com/UnseenWizzard/git_training.git`
+> To do that I can use `git clone https://github.com/UnseenWizzard/git_training.git`
 >
-> But as following this tutorial will need you get the changes you make in your _Dev Environment_ back to the _Remote Repository_, and github doesn't just allow anyone to do that to anyone's repo, you'll best create a _fork_ of it right now.
+> But as following this tutorial will need you to get the changes you make in your _Dev Environment_ back to the _Remote Repository_, and github doesn't just allow anyone to do that to anyone's repo, you'll best create a _fork_ of it right now.
 There's a button to do that on the top right of this page.

 Now that you have a copy of my _Remote Repository_ of your own, it's time to get that onto your machine.